simonenkoilya/simonenkoilya/README.md

 ### My work

-I've also done a few things in the past that aren't available on GitHub and Codeberg.
+I've also done a few things in the past that aren't available on GitHub, GitLab and Codeberg.

 ### [Contact](https://simonenkoilya.github.io/)